kitgamr-alt-alt/Blockly_CPP_attempted_compile/README.md

 # NOTE FROM KITGAMR #

-I do NOT know C or C++.
+I do NOT know (alot of) html, js, C or C++.
 I'm only compiling the site for use.

 Unless I <sub><sup>somehow</sup></sub> learn how to maintain this project by finishing the C and C++ parts of the project, this ain't being worked on.